Judith Pryor

 Judith DelZoppo Pryor is an American businesswoman currently serving as the vice president of the Export-Import Bank of the United States (EXIM).
-She previously served on its board of directors during the Trump administration.
+She previously served on its board of directors during the first Trump administration.

 Early life and education

 Pryor holds a B.A. in Communication from Bowling Green State University and served on the BGSU Foundation Board from 2016 to 2019.

 Career

 Pryor previously worked with companies in the satellite industry including WorldSpace Satellite Radio and COMSAT.

 Obama administration

-Pryor previously served in the Obama-Biden Administration at the International Development Finance Corporation (formerly OPIC).
+Pryor previously served in the Obama-Biden administration at the International Development Finance Corporation (formerly OPIC).
 As the Vice President for External Affairs, she oversaw congressional and public affairs, communications, and U.S. small business development.

 EXIM under Trump

 On October 3, 2017, President Donald Trump nominated Pryor to be a member of the board of directors of EXIM.
 She was confirmed by the Senate on May 8, 2019, by a vote of 77–19.

 Pryor started her position on May 10, 2019.